IrisShaders/ShaderDoc/uniforms.md

 ### Is Eye In Water
 If camera is under water, then 1.
-If in lava 2, otherwise 0.
+If in lava 2, if in powder snow (1.17+) 3, otherwise 0.
 #### Declaration

 ```glsl